Achelous: Achelous and Heracles

 On one later example (c.
-525–475 BC), an Attic red-figure stamnos from Cerveteri attributed to Oltos (London E437), Achelous (identified by inscription) is shown with a bearded human upper torso, attached to a long serpentine body, with a fish's tail.
+525–475 BC), an Attic red-figure stamnos from Cerveteri attributed to Oltos (British Museum E437), Achelous (identified by inscription) is shown with a bearded human upper torso, attached to a long serpentine body, with a fish's tail.
 This is similar to the depictions of the sea-god Triton which appear on many other Attic vases.
 Heracles (also identified by inscription) appears about to break off the river-god's single horn.
 On a somewhat later (c.
 475–425 BC) red-figure Attic column krater (Louvre G365), Achelous's broken-off horn lies on the ground, while Heracles holds Achelous by his other horn, and threatens him with a club held overhead.
-Figures depicting Oineus and Deiaeira (as presumably on the Corinthian cup) and also Athena and Hermes are sometimes included in the scene.
+Figures depicting Oineus and Deianeira (as on Louvre G365) and also Athena and Hermes are sometimes included in the scene.

 Pausanias reports seeing the scene represented on the throne of Amyclae, and also in the Megarian Treasury at Olympia, where he describes seeing "small cedar-wood figures inlaid with gold" which, besides Achelous, included Zeus, Deianeira, Heracles, and Ares aiding Achelous.

-The river-god is depicted on several Acarnanian coins as a bull with the head of an old man.
-The most common depiction of Achelous in Archaic and Classical times was this man-faced bull.
-Often a city would feature a man-faced bull on its coinage to represent a local variant of Achelous, such as Achelous Gelas of Gela, Sicily, or Achelous Sebethos of Neapolis, Campania.
+Votive reliefs

+Beginning in the late fifth century BC, Achelous also appears in many votive reliefs.
+Such reliefs often include his daughters the nymphs.
+Three marble Attic reliefs (Athens 1445, 1448, and 1859) have the form of a cave, with four central figures, a male leading three nymphs, all holding hands gathered around a small stone altar (dancing?).
+Achelous, along with other figures, is represented as being carved into the cave wall.
+In two of these (1448 and 1859, pictured above) the male central figure is Hermes, in the other he is Pan.
+Votive reliefs without nymphs are also common.
+A votive relief (Athens 1778), dedicated to Zeus and found near the Ilissos river, shows Zeus sitting on a stone seat decorated with the face of Achelous.

+Other contexts

+Although depictions of Achelous in the form of a man-bull in Heracles scenes and votive reliefs are very common, far more common are depictions of a man-bull unaccompanied by other figures.
+In these contexts—where no inscription allows certain identification—the interpretation of such an individual man-bull as being Achelous is inferred.
+In particular, depictions of a man-bull are found on the coins of many cites in Magna Graecia, Sicily, and elsewhere.
+In addition to vase paintings, votive reliefs, and coins, man-bull depictions can also be found on many other kinds of artifacts, including gems, jewelry, bronzes, and architectural terracottas.